 Full-time Accelerated Coursework Track - 1 Year

-The Full-time Accelerated Coursework Track (FACT) 1-Year program is designed for students who already hold a bachelor’s degree in a field other than nursing.
+The Full-time Accelerated Coursework Track (FACT)-1 Year program is designed for students who already hold a bachelor’s degree in a field other than nursing.
+Students must have a bachelor’s degree and prerequisite credits to enroll in the program.
 Students earn a BSN degree in 12 consecutive months of intensive full-time study.
-Students must have a bachelor’s degree and specific prerequisite credits to enroll in the program.

-Students earn a BSN and nine (9) MSN credits in two academic years.
-Course content and immersion experiences are scheduled to allow time to integrate theoretical concepts and constructs into clinical practice.
+Students earn a BSN and nine (9) graduate credits in one academic year.
+Course content and clinical experiences are scheduled to allow time to integrate theoretical concepts and constructs into clinical practice.

-Jefferson Nursing students learn clinical skills in a risk-free, simulated-patient environment that is one of the nation’s leading centers of its kind.
-Combined with their clinical practice at Thomas Jefferson University Hospital, our BSN students graduate with far more hours of clinical experience than is professionally required.
+Jefferson Nursing students learn clinical skills in a risk-free, simulated-patient environment that is one of the nation’s leading centers.
+Combined with their clinical practice at Jefferson Health Hospitals, BSN students graduate with excellent clinical skills.

-Admission to the FACT program includes guaranteed admission to any MSN or DNP specialty* (excluding Nurse Anesthesia), valid for up to two years from completing the BSN with a minimum 3.20 cumulative GPA.
-The MSN and DNP programs can be completed either part-time or full-time.
+Admission to the FACT-1 program includes guaranteed admission to any MSN or DNP specialty* (excluding Nurse Anesthesia), valid for up to two years from completing the BSN with a minimum 3.20 cumulative GPA.

-During the program’s undergraduate phase, students earn 55-credits, and an additional 9 graduate credits at Jefferson College of Nursing.
+During the program, students earn 60 undergraduate credits and 9 graduate credits at Jefferson College of Nursing.

 FACT/Midwifery Program Option